forentfraps/ACPKM-kuznechik/README.md

 ### _M()

-Because we are only multiplying numbers from 0x00 to 0xff (from 0 to 255), we are working with a very small number of possible outputs 255^2, thus by precalculating all the results, we end up saving precious computing time
+Because we are only multiplying numbers from 0x00 to 0xff (from 0 to 255), we are working with a very small number of possible outputs 256^2, thus by precalculating all the results, we end up saving precious computing time

 ### _S()

-Is and so-called S-BOX, basically just a bijection table (present in GOST document, its called pi there).
+Is a so-called S-BOX, basically just a bijection table (present in GOST document, its called pi there).
 The whole reason behind its presence, is to remove linearity, thus exponentially increasing the difficulty to crack the algorithm

 ### _L()